justintoffel27/justintoffel27/README.md

   <img alt="Email" src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white">
 </a>

-I'm an analytical third-year student at **Rutgers University**, double-majoring in **Computer Science** and **Data Science**.
-I have a strong foundation in statistical analysis, data management, and machine learning, and I'm eager to apply my quantitative problem-solving skills to drive data-informed decision-making.
+I am an analytical third-year student at **Rutgers University**, double-majoring in **Computer Science** and **Data Science**.
+I have a strong foundation in statistical analysis, data management, and machine learning, and I am eager to apply my quantitative problem-solving skills to drive data-informed decisions across the data industry.

-**I'm currently seeking internship opportunities for Summer 2026.**

 ---

 ### 🎓 About Me
 * **Education:** Bachelor of Science at Rutgers University, New Brunswick (Expected December 2026).
 * **Key Coursework:** Artificial Intelligence, Data Management, Statistical Inference, Discrete Mathematics II, Multivariable Calculus.
-* **Activities:** Competed in HackRU (university hackathon) and a member of the Rutgers Cybersecurity Club (RUSEC).
+* **Activities:** Competed in HackRU and an active member of the Rutgers Cybersecurity Club (RUSec).
 * Currently strengthening my skills in machine learning, data transformation, and visualization with Power BI and Tableau.
 * Open to collaborating on impactful projects!